hazelcast/hazelcast/docs/design/jet/022-mongodb-connector.md

     * This feature will use GenericMapStore and External Data Factories, as mentioned in the examples above.

   - What are the edge cases?
 What are example uses or inputs that we think are uncommon but are still possible and thus need to be handled?
 How are these edge cases handled?
     * User may have documents of very different schemas in one collection.
-In such cases the connector should not fail ()
+In such cases the connector should not fail - for inserts it should just put new documents, for reading it should use `null` for missing fields and omit all additional fields.

   - What are the effect of possible mistakes by other Hazelcast team members trying to use the feature in their own code?
 How does the change impact how they will troubleshoot things?
     * It won't be reusable in other context.
 Troubleshooting will be the same as any other source/sink/connector for Jet.